Not Your Usual Recruiting Firm

 We understand that hiring managers and human resource departments are stretched-thin by heavy workloads.
 Even so, it is vitally important to make the hiring process a priority once a search is activated.
 In many cases, we can find the candidates in a week or two.
 Both the hiring manager and HR staff should be ready to review resumes, and make time to conduct interviews.
 If the process is delayed, we most likely will lose the best candidates.

-Where are All the SBA Job Candidates
+Here’s what happened to all the SBA Job Candidates

 The industry lost an estimated 35% of its experienced SBA lenders and support staff during the Great Recession.
 The talent drain was further complicated by the fact that there was little need for new people during the sluggish 2009-2013 timeframe.
 For that four-year period, there was virtually no new talent coming into the marketplace.